danielsaidi/website_danielsaidi/collections/_posts/2021/2021-08-26-git-cheat-sheet.md

 ## List remote tags with a certain name prefix/suffix

-To list remote tags with a certain name prefix or suffix, run the following Terminal commands:
+This command lists remote tags with a certain name prefix or suffix:

 ```
 git ls-remote --tags <REMOTE> | grep "<PREFIX>-.*[^}]$" | cut -f 2